mbabynames search ✿

 Solomon Alexander

-Solomon carries the meaning "noble and strong" while Alexander brings "defender of the people".
+Solomon carries the meaning "peaceful" while Alexander brings "defender of the people".
 Said together, Solomon Alexander has both weight and warmth.
 Solomon is 3 syllables.
 Alexander at 4 adds length and rhythm.

 Solomon Samuel